vpendo/Web-Application/README.md

 # Web-Application
-The main objective is to develop a minimal viable product (MVP) of the project management web application using HTML, CSS, and JavaScript
+This is a simple web application for managing tasks.
+Users can add, view, and mark tasks as completed.
+The application is designed using HTML, CSS, and JavaScript.